Model wearing Earthling costume on stage

 5. Have there been any New Zealand winners of WOW?

 New Zealand designers generally make up half of the finalists, with many winning awards across all the categories.
-Recent big award winners were Gill Saunders from Nelson who won the Supreme Award in 2023 with her garment Earthling, after taking the award in 2016 with her Super Nova entry.
+Recent big award winners were Gill Saunders from Nelson who won the Supreme Award in 2023 with her garment Earthly, after taking the award in 2016 with her Super Nova entry.

 Christchurch-based sisters, Tatyanna Meharry and Natasha English, won the Supreme Award in 2013.
 Their two-garment entry “The Exchange” is a contemporary portrait of the Treaty of Waitangi, with the dual garments being made from ceramic feathers and coins.
 The garments portray the ongoing acts of cultural assimilation through the exchange and realisation of gifts and promises.